tohwsw/aws-ecs-workshop-console/Lab1-Getting-Started-with-ECS/readme.md

 $(aws ecr get-login --no-include-email --region ap-southeast-1)
 ```

 Go to the folder examples/apps/colorapp/src/colorteller.
 Execute a docker build with the respective repository uri for colorteller and push it to the repository.
+Please change the account id to your own.

 ```
 cd ~/environment/aws-app-mesh-examples/examples/apps/colorapp/src/colorteller